hyundai-robotics/doc-industrial-communication/2-EtherNet-IP-Adapter/1-Intro.md

-## 2.1 Hi6 EtherNet/IP Adapter
+## 2.1 EtherNet/IP Adapter

 ### 2.1.1 Introduction
-The Hi6 robot controller provides various types of industrial communication functions.
+The Robot controller provides various types of industrial communication functions.
 Among them, the EtherNet/IP adapter is a function that does not require additional hardware.
 To use this function, a separate software license should be purchased.
 For license purchase, please contact the HD Hyundai Robotics Parts Business Team. <br>

 ### 2.1.2 Product Specifications
 |Item|Description|